 When we receive your FAFSA report with an EFC, you will be assigned the appropriate student cost budget to determine your financial need.
 Your financial need is the difference between your student cost budget and your EFC.
 Once the need has been determined, our office will construct an aid package.

 How We Award

-- Students are evaluated for campus-based awards and state assistance.
-The Federal Supplemental Education Opportunity Grant, the State Need-Based Grant, Federal Work-Study and the Federal Perkins Loan are all programs that contain limited funding.
+Students are evaluated for campus-based awards and state assistance.
+The Federal Supplemental Education Opportunity Grant, the State Need-Based Grant, and Federal Work-Study are all programs that contain limited funding.
 Awarding in each of the programs will occur until funds are no longer available.

-- Federal Direct Loan eligibility is determined last.
+Federal Direct Loan eligibility is determined last.
 The base amount of subsidized and unsubsidized loans is awarded according to annual and aggregate limit maximums.
-Our office automatically offers the base amount of eligibility for students to accept on SSC.
+Our office automatically offers the base amount of eligibility for students to accept or decline on Self Service Carolina.

-- When we have completed your award package, you will receive an email to your preferred email address to notify you about your awards.
-You may view the status of your awards on SSC.
+When we have completed your award package, you will receive an email to your preferred email address to notify you about your awards.
+You may view the status of your awards on Self Service Carolina.

 Students can only receive aid for the semester(s) in which they attend.
 These semesters include the fall, spring, and summer.
 After tuition and fees are calcuated for each student each semester, the financial aid that the student has received will be automatically applied towards the student's bill.
 If additional aid remains after the student's bill has been paid, the Bursar's Office will disburse or issue a refund by check to the student or they will direct deposit the funds into the student's preferred checking or savings account.

 If you are expecting a refund from a Parent PLUS loan, the refund will go to the parent unless specified on the Parent PLUS application.
 If the address for the parent is incorrect, please submit a signed, written statement to our office to the attention of the PLUS Program Coordinator with the student’s name and ID and the correct address.
 If the student’s address is incorrect, you may make the change on SSC.